json-schema-org/json-schema-spec/jsonschema-core.md

-Implementations MAY allow a schema to be explicitly passed as a meta-schema, for implementation-specific purposes, such as pre-loading a commonly used meta-schema and checking its vocabulary support requirements up front.
+Implementations MAY allow a schema to be explicitly passed as a meta-schema, for implementation-specific purposes, such as pre-loading a commonly used meta-schema and checking its requirements up front.
 Meta-schema authors MUST NOT expect such features to be interoperable across implementations.

 ### Dereferencing